Skip to main content

 • Maximum size (Byte): Overrides the global mailGlobalMaxSizeRecieve property for this specific mailbridge instance.

-• Recieving filter: Additional processing of the email can be performed based on the expression defined here.
+• Receiving filter: Additional processing of the email can be performed based on the expression defined here.

 info

-The maximum size of an email as used in the attachment policy. is set in the mailGlobalMaxSizeRecieve property or in the maximum size column of the mailbridge config.
+The maximum size of an email as used in the attachment policy is set in the mailGlobalMaxSizeRecieve property or in the maximum size column of the mailbridge configuration.

 info